Table of Contents

-Both views to explain the seal of God are 2 sides of one coin- internal and external.
+Both views that explain the seal of God are 2 sides of one coin- internal and external.
 Paul is talking about the internal work of the Holy Spirit while the other view is showing the external sign to the work of the Holy Spirit in the heart.

-What is the Seal of God according to the Scriptures?
+What Is the Seal of God?

-“I gave them my sabbaths, to be a sign between me and them, that they might know that I am the Lord that sanctify them” (Ezekiel 20:12).
-“It is a sign between me and the children of Israel for ever: for in six days the Lord made heaven and earth” (Exodus 31:17).
+The Lord said, “I gave them my sabbaths, to be a sign between me and them, that they might know that I am the Lord that sanctify them” (Ezekiel 20:12).
+And He added, “It is a sign between me and the children of Israel for ever: for in six days the Lord made heaven and earth” (Exodus 31:17).
 God gave us His Sabbath as a glorious sign of His power to create and His power to sanctify (convert and save) us.

 “Remember the Sabbath day, to keep it holy.
 Six days you shall labor and do all your work, but the seventh day is the Sabbath of the Lord your God.
 In it you shall do no work: you, nor your son, nor your daughter, nor your male servant, nor your female servant, nor your cattle, nor your stranger who is within your gates.
 For in six days the Lord made the heavens and the earth, the sea, and all that is in them, and rested the seventh day.
-Therefore the Lord blessed the Sabbath day and hallowed it” (Exodus 20:8-11)
+Therefore the Lord blessed the Sabbath day and hallowed it” (Exodus 20:8-11).

 So, when the Holy Spirit works on the hearts of men to believe and submit to God.
 This is the internal work in the heart.
-The external evidence of the Holy Spirit’s work is shown in obedience to God’s law (Exodus 20).
+The external evidence of the Holy Spirit’s work is shown in obedience to God’s law (Exodus 20:3-17).